 The number of questions asked about Christmas cactus is more amazing considering that the plant thrives on neglect.
-Weeks without water won’t harm it.
+Weeks without watering won’t harm it.
 In fact, too much care is dangerous to the plant.

 Time For a Nap

 In early fall when nights start to get cool, bring the plant inside and give it a 30-day nap.
-Place it in a cool, dim location or indirect light and do not water it for about a month.
+Place it in a cool, dim location or indirect light and do not water it for about one month.
 Then gradually expose it to full sunlight and increase the water supply over what it had when it was outside.

 Like chrysanthemums and poinsettias, the Christmas cactus is a short day plant.
 As the days get shorter its buds are formed.
-This is when most of the mistakes are made that delay its blooming or stop it altogether.
+This is when most of the mistakes are made that delay its buds blooming or stop it altogether.

 Avoid Strong Artificial Light

 The plant is tough and adaptable.
-It can be grown on its own roots, or those who are technically inclined can graft (propagate Christmas cactus) on pereskia or opuntia cactus plant and make standards out of it.
+It can be grown on its own roots, or those who are technically inclined can graft (propagate Christmas cactus) on Pereskia or Opuntia cactus plant and make standards out of it.